annseranash/Grocery-Shop/README.md

 # GroceryShop

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.Thi si an online grocery store with recipe generation application
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.Thi is an online grocery store with recipe generation application

 ## Development server